epccs/RPUpi/Hardware/Evaluation/readme.md

 ## ^5 Test Mode Self-Test Style From RPUno

-If the RPUpi was to be integrated onto an RPUno I would want it tested with a self test.
+If the RPUpi were to be integrated onto an RPUno, I would want it tested with a self-test.

 https://github.com/epccs/RPUno/tree/master/XcvrTest

-Done (with RPUno^9), but that was a lot of effort, the good news is that it should mostly copy to my other boards which I plan to gradually integrate this into (and then ditch all sorts of headers).
+That was a lot of effort; the good news is that it should mostly copy to my other boards which I plan to gradually integrate this into (and then ditch all sorts of headers).
 The 40 pin R-Pi interface will be my path forward, I have grown comfortable with what the R-Pi foundation is doing.

 ```
 picocom -b 38400 /dev/ttyUSB0
 picocom v2.2
 ...
 Terminal ready
-RPUpi Transceiver Test date: Jul  9 2019
+RPUpi Transceiver Test date: Jul 11 2019
 avr-gcc --version: 5.4.0
 I2C provided address 0x31 from manager
 SMBUS cmd 0 provided address 49 from manager